MrDmitry/aidenhale.dev/web/data/work/automation/README.md

 All in all, this approach proved to be a success.
 Even though I had to tweak my design to make it more robust and to enable the extended set of validation, the core values and the GOAT framework itself did not change at all.

+## Eliminating automation SMEs

+Ensuring that automation is kept "flat" (most of automated processes are self-contained and there's little crossover between automated pipelines) and any problem can be pigeonholed into an appropriate pipeline (and then process), ensures that we don't need "automation subject-matter experts".
+I have nothing against SMEs in general, but I reject the idea that everything has to have an SME - automation is not establishing any _new things_ for the project, it merely automates something that is already known and used.
+It should not be a complex area that requires some arcane knowledge of what's-done-where.

+The actual SMEs are not the engineers who automated the process, but those who established the original workflow - their competence should not be hijacked by the person implementing the automated approach.
+It's very common that person implementing automation lacks subject-matter knowledge to assess failures of the very process they are automating.

+For some reason this was a point of contention in my project, any automated job failure instinctively would be sent for triage to my team even though we rarely had anything to do with the failure.
+It took some months to explain that only a small subset of infrastructure issues can be triaged by my team, the actual observed failures should instead be redirected to SMEs of the failing components.
+It seems that management often assumes that responsibility is transferred together with the automation, even when it's not.

+## Healthy ecosystem

+This is purely subjective, but I was very happy to see how component SMEs stepped in to improve the automation.
+Ensuring that automation does not distance engineers from the delivery provided a new engagement vector for some stakeholders - they stepped forward with optimizing certain parts of our integration pipelines, they suggested how early integration activities could be improved, they even developed additional tools to be used by all teams to ensure automation failures are easier to triage.

+Making automation easy to approach and staying open to contributions from developers further minimized the gap between automation and developer workflows.

 ## Achievements

 The performance of the end system was astounding.
-There were some challenges on the implementation side to ensure we took advantage of build caches, but when the dust settled other teams reached out to us asking for our lessons learned and how they could achieve our level of performance:
+There were some challenges on the implementation side to ensure we took advantage of the build caches, but once we figured it out, other projects reached out to us asking for our lessons learned and how they could achieve our level of performance:
-* No-change integrated system build times reduced from **3 hours** to **15 minutes** (**~90%** reduction)
+* **90%** reduction in no-change integrated system build times (from **3 hours** to **15 minutes**)
-* Standalone PR builds reduced from **2 hours** to **30 minutes** (**~75%** reduction)
+* **75%** reduction in standalone PR build times (from **2 hours** to **30 minutes**)
+* **95%** effort reduction from early integration pipeline requiring no oversight:
-* Early integration pipeline required no oversight, with over 95% of component revision updates being successful, 1% of revision updates requiring some developer input to tweak the recipe (e.g. introducing new build-time dependencies) and 4% of revision updates requiring an extra update because the problem would be solved solely within component repository.
-To stay close-to-HEAD this pipeline required about **1 hour per week** of manual oversight, in contrast to a dedicated engineer assigned to manage this for `main` as well as release branches (**~95%** reduction in efforts)
+  * over 95% of component revision updates being successful
+  * 1% of revision updates requiring some developer input to tweak the recipe (e.g. introducing new build-time dependencies)
+  * 4% of revision updates requiring an extra revision update once the problem is solved within the component repository
+  * staying close-to-HEAD required about **1 hour per week** of manual oversight, in contrast to a dedicated engineer assigned to manage this for `main` as well as release branches
-* Integrated system release builds, on average, reduced from **3 hours** to **40 minutes** (**~80%** reduction) enabling daily release candidate iteration, including validation
+* **80%** reduction in integrated system release build times (on average reduced from **3 hours** to **40 minutes**) enabling daily release candidate iteration, including validation
-* Automated release pipeline required minimal engineer oversight of **1 hour per RC**, in contrast to a dedicated release engineer position (**~95%** reduction in efforts)
+* **95%** effort reduction from automated release pipeline requiring minimal engineer oversight of **1 hour per RC**, in contrast to a dedicated release engineer position
 * Engineers relieved by automation were reassigned to tooling and system engineering activities, further improving our infrastructure

 ## Lessons learned

-It's a bit challenging to reminisce on this topic, as I don't think I uncovered anything revolutionary or new even.
-I ventured into an established field that was unknown to me, I understood why and how the CI systems are the way they are.
+It's a bit challenging to reminisce on this topic, as I don't think I uncovered anything revolutionary or even new.
+I ventured into an established field that _was unknown to me_, I understood why and how the CI systems are _the way they are_.
 I do not think I arrived at the same destination though.
 I feel like the system I designed is much more light-weight and _honest_ with the stakeholders.
 The documentation for it was also straightforward - it was just stating what each automated process aims to achieve, what it takes as inputs and what it produces as outputs.

 Since the CI system was pretty light-weight (the only complex processes had to do with integration pipelines and their validation), it was obvious to project management if it satisfied their expectations or not.
 Whenever there were new